 If you need to migrate both full data and incremental data from MySQL/Aurora, use TiDB Data Migration (DM) to perform the Migrate Data from Amazon Aurora to TiDB.

 If the full data volume is large (at the TB level), you can first use Dumpling and TiDB Lightning to perform the full data migration, and then use DM to perform the incremental data migration.

 Back up and restore TiDB cluster

 If you need to back up a TiDB cluster or restore backed up data to the cluster, use BR (Backup & Restore).

 In addition, BR can also be used to perform incremental backup and incremental restore of TiDB cluster data.

 If you need to migrate data from a TiDB cluster to another TiDB cluster, use Dumpling to export full data from TiDB as SQL dump files, and then use TiDB Lightning to import data to another TiDB cluster.

-If you also need to migrate incremental data, use TiDB Binlog.
+If you also need to migrate incremental data, you can use TiCDC.

 TiDB incremental data subscription

-If you need to subscribe to TiDB's incremental changes, use TiDB Binlog.
+If you need to subscribe to TiDB's incremental changes, you can use TiCDC.